emberjs/website/source/guides/testing/test-helpers.md

 when both servers have returned data to your application.

-Ember's test helpers are wrapped in code that ensures your application is in a synchronized state before your test make their assertions.
+Ember's test helpers are wrapped in code that ensures your application is in a synchronized state before your tests make their assertions.
 This removes boilerplate and makes your tests easy to read.
 Ember has two types of integration test helpers: **asynchronous** and **synchronous**.